joeitu/thesis_report/src/21__easy_token.md

   1. `src/` where we store our javascript source code.
 Using Webpack, all those source files will be compiled to:
   1. `scripts/` which includes a minimized single javascript file that we will import into our HTML page.
   1. `templates/` with the alternative registration HTML page
-  1. `config/` holds the `components.js` required config files that we will import from the main SCS' config file.
+  1. `config/` holds the `components.js` required config files that we will import from the main CSS' config file.
 It essentially has two things: <!-- TODO: REWRITE -->
       1. The first creates a `StaticAssetHandler` class that points to our `scripts/` folder.
 It will make the script accessible through an URL and therefore importable from our HTML file.
       1. The second creates a `BasicInteractionRoute` that will point the `/idp/register/` endpoint to our sign-up HTML page in the `template/` folder.